Adreen-99/Africa-Travel-Blog-Posts/README.md

 TRAVEL BLOG POST
 ##DETAILS:
-Code Challenge Blog This is a simple single-page blog application built with HTML, CSS (Tailwind CSS), and JavaScript, demonstrating basic CRUD (Create, Read, Update, Delete) operations on blog posts.
+Code Challenge Blog: This is a simple single-page blog application that the user can see Africa's scenery.
+Built with HTML, CSS (Tailwind CSS), and JavaScript, demonstrating basic CRUD (Create, Read, Update, Delete) operations on blog posts.
 It uses JSON-Server as a mock backend API for data persistence.

 ##Features View Blog Posts: